ray33ee/Project-Midas/readme.md

 The `generate_data` function can be used to algorithmically generate data, or load data from a file on the host.

 The return value is a table which is sent to the participant

+Midas provides two extra functions that can be used to communicate extra information to the host, at the expense of increased overhead.
+Using these functions is not mandatory, so for performance intensive calculations these can be ignored.

+#### `_check`

+The `_check` function is used to detect and handle pause/play/stop events sent by the host.
+For example, if a main loop is used within `generate_data` then calling `_check` occasionally within this loop will allow users to pause, play and stop the execution.

+Note: The `_check` function carries some overhead, so calling it every iteration of a loop is highly discouraged.

+#### `_progress`

+The `_progress` function is used so send a percentage (as f32) to the host to indicate the progress through the execution

 ### `execute_code`